Thinking about applying

 - Confirm your identity.

-- Sign the statutory declaration in front of a witness.
-The witness does not need to look at any of your answers.
-They only need to see you sign the declaration then sign it themselves.
+- Sign and complete the statutory declaration in front of a witness.
+The witness does not need to look at any of your personal information in the application.
+They only need to see you complete and sign the declaration, then fill in the witness details and sign it themselves.

 - Make and keep a copy of your application for your records.

-- Apply in your own time and pace; you can only make one application for redress under the Scheme.
+- Apply in your own time and pace; you can complete the application in multiple sessions if you wish.

 The Application for Redress is made up of the following: